There's what I think I want, and then there's what the Universe has in mind for me...

 The very moment I began to 'think' the question, the table started to buck wildly.
 Everyone's hands flew off the table.
-It had a life of its own!
+That table suddenly had a life of its own!

-"That's a YES!" my new friends cried exultantly...as if this was the most normal event in the world!
+"That's a YES!" my new friends cried exultantly...as if this was the most natural event in the world!